Seeking a consent order from ADR Registrar

 The ADR Registrar’s ability to make a consent order doesn’t include the ability to make a ‘final order’ that finalises the appeal or originating application.

-If you seek a consent order including an order that public notice and service have been satisfied, include a statement by the parties that the requirements of the Sustainable Planning Act 2009 have been satisfied correctly and no matters of noncompliance require excusal.
+If you seek a consent order including an order that public notice and service have been satisfied, include a statement by the parties that the requirements have been satisfied correctly and no matters of noncompliance require excusal.

 The consent order should state that it is a ‘CONSENT ORDER’ and, preferably, be signed by all parties.
 If a party doesn’t sign the order, include their endorsement of the order with the email request.
 The ADR Registrar will indicate on the order that the party’s endorsement has been sighted.